Westbrook Hay Prep School, Hemel Hempstead

 Despite being a day school, Westbrook Hay follows a boarding school-style timetable, with the kids from Year 3 and up playing sport four times a week and an activity of their choice on the fifth day.
 Boys play football and cricket and rugby, and for girls it’s football, cricket and netball.
 Basketball features strongly too.
 The U13 football team recently beat 80 other prep schools to claim the trophy in the national IAPS tournament.
 Year 3 and up also have the chance to swim, and the school grounds have been mapped out for orienteering purposes and cross country, so there’s plenty of active stuff to get stuck into.

 Children join nursery in the term in which they turn three.
 There’s plenty of time for play alongside learning here.
-Lower School has its own walled outdoor play area with undercover classroom, climbing frame, as well as a cute tree stump seating circle and wooden xylophone.
+The big news for Lower School is the addition of the newly developed – and superb, I might add – outdoor area…

 In a Year 1 classroom, the kids tell me about a project they’ve been working on, which involves filling a bucket with things like pipe cleaners for good behaviour (and dipping into buckets for bad behaviour).
 They’re totally invested in this idea which is all tied into positive mental wellbeing – it’s lovely to see.